Cryptography

 Random Numbers in Cryptography

-Random numbers play a crucial role in the field of cryptography.
+Random numbers play a crucial role in cryptography.
 The goal of encryption is to produce an outcome that resembles a uniformly random distribution of bits, making the encrypted data indistinguishable from random noise.

 John von Neumann, a leading 20th-century mathematician and a pioneer in computer science, famously stated in 1951, “Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin.”
 This highlights the complexity and importance of generating truly random numbers.